Nature’s first green is gold,

 Nothing gold can stay.

 This blog was born in June 2008.
 Oscar was three, Edgar two.
 August wasn’t due to arrive on the scene for another year.
-And the idea that David, our then-foster son eight years prior who never, for a single second, left our hearts, would find us, want to reconnect with us, and then move in with us seven years later was a dream we never dared entertain.
+And the idea that David, my then-foster son eight years prior who never, for a single second, left my heart, would find us, want to reconnect with us, and then move in with us seven years later was a dream I never dared entertain.

 In these 11 last months, writing about the transformation our family was undergoing was challenging.
 I blamed it on writer’s block, figuring every other writer on the planet suffered the occasional bout, so why shouldn’t I?
 But, of course, it was more than that.